Artificial-Intelligence-HSBI-TDU/KI-Vorlesung/README.md

 ## Credits

-This course is funded by the German Academic Exchange Service (DAAD) and the German Federal Ministry of Education and Research (BMBF) as part of the project Digital Mobil @ FH Bielefeld.
+This course was funded by the German Academic Exchange Service (DAAD) and the German Federal Ministry of Education and Research (BMBF) as part of the project Digital Mobil @ FH Bielefeld.